 Biometric authentication technology is making its way into the retail industry as a quick way to manage and handle employee and Point-of-Sale (POS) requirements.
 For retailers this means an easy way to bring the security of biometrics into their operations with out needing to invest in separate technologies.
 Find biometrics-based payment solutions here.

 Surveillance is the monitoring of the behavior, activities, or other changing information, usually of people for the purpose of influencing, managing, directing, or protecting.
 It is sometimes done in a surreptitious manner and it most usually refers to observation of individuals or groups by government organizations.
 Find surveillance solutions here.

 Vein recognition systems are amongst the newest biometric technologies to have emerged in the recent past.
 Vein authentication uses the vascular patterns of an individual’s palm/finger/back of the hand as personal identification data.
 Find vein recognition solutions here.

-Workforce management provides a common set of performance-based tools to support corporate management, frontline supervisors, store managers and workers across manufacturing, distribution, transportation, and retail operations.
+Biometrics-based workforce management provides a common set of performance-based tools to support corporate management, frontline supervisors, store managers and workers across manufacturing, distribution, transportation, and retail operations.
 It is a complete approach designed to make a workforce as productive as possible, reduce labor costs, and improve customer service.
 Find workforce management solutions here.